BioNomad/tuftsTutorials/docs/stats/sampling.md

 $$\frac{\sigma}{\sqrt{N}}$$

+!!! example "Explanation of Terms"
     - $\sigma$ Standard deviation of the sample
     - $N$ Number of observations in the sample

 !!! tip "Math Tip"
     We can see that increasing the size of the sample, decreases the standard error of the mean.